This post may contain affiliate links, please see our privacy

 policy for details

-I used only two flours, almond flour and a gluten-free all-purpose flour blend, butter, sugar, eggs, vanilla, baking soda, and orange zest to make the shortbread crust.
+For the crust, I keep it simple with just two flours: almond flour and a gluten-free all-purpose blend, along with butter, sugar, eggs, vanilla, baking soda, and a touch of orange zest.

-The orange zest makes all the difference in flavour and is a must in this gluten-free shortbread crust.
-The only other ingredient you will need is a good quality raspberry jam, or sometimes I use apricot jam.
+The orange zest really elevates the flavor and is an essential ingredient in this gluten-free shortbread crust.
+The only other thing you’ll need is a good-quality raspberry jam, or sometimes I use apricot jam.

 Once the shortbread crust is prepared, spread 2/3 of the dough in a pan, chill the remaining dough, then roll it out between two sheets of parchment paper and cut into strips.
 These strips are used for the lattice pattern topping.